 Sentimental attachment, ease of the operation, patrimonial strategy; many reasons can encourage a property owner to rent out instead of selling the property he is moving out from.

 It is not necessarily the right choice since the capital gain on your primary residence is tax exempt.
-If you rent out your property, it will therefore be considered a rental investment and, on the day of the sale, the capital gain will be taxed at half the global income tax rate (a quarter for a sale before the 31/12/2018).
+If you rent out your property, it will therefore be considered a rental investment and, on the day of the sale, the capital gain will be taxed at half the global income tax rate.
 Financially, it is often better to sell the property and invest the proceeds into another more fiscally advantageous property type.

 2. Choosing the nature of the property